Bertrand Combes

 Brigadier Bertrand Combes, (13 April 1894 – 12 April 1971) was an Australian soldier who served during the First World War and Second World War.

+Early life

-Bertrand was the only son of Algernon James Ernest Combes and his wife Catherine, Weingarth.
+Combes was the only son of Algernon James Ernest Combes and his wife Catherine, Weingarth.

+Military career

-He landed at Gallipoli with the 14th Battalion.
+Combes was commissioned into the Australian Military Forces in 1914 and landed at Gallipoli with the 14th Battalion on 25 April 1915.
 During operations in the Monash Valley, he was shot in the chest on 2 May 1915.
 He was evacuated and recovered in hospital in Egypt.
-Bertrand met Rosa Marion Ellis Begg, a nurse, in Egypt, they were married on 15 April 1916.
+Combes met Rosa Marion Ellis Begg, a nurse, in Egypt, they were married on 15 April 1916.

 Combes was the commandant of the Royal Military College, Duntroon from 1942, until 1945.
-He was made a Commander of the Military Division of the Order of the British Empire in June 1944.
+He was appointed a Commander of the Order of the British Empire in June 1944.